DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 7, How can geospatial information be incorporated into the predictive model?
 8. What is the relationship between specific types of violations (e.g., critical vs. non-critical) and the overall inspection outcome?
 9. Can we identify which types of violations are most strongly correlated with inspection failure?
-10. Are there potential biases in the data or model predictions that need to be addressed to ensure fairness in inspection processes?

 ## 3. Data

 Describe the datasets you are using to answer your research questions.